The Typical Grooming Session

 2) We then clean the ears - we only pluck ears if your vet's advice is for us to do so - for the majority of dogs they dislike the process and it is not necessary.

-3) Trim and/or grind nails.
+3) Trim nails.
 This is not always necessary if your dog has been groomed regularly or the nails have worn down naturally.
+We can also buff the rough edges of the nails - this is an additional service

-6) Into the bathroom for a thorough bath, and some of the yummy facial scrub.
-For bigger dogs we use a powerful hydro bath to get to the dirt which a regular bath cant get to.
+6) Next, its time for a thorough bath, and some of the yummy facial scrub.
+We use a powerful hydro bath to get to the dirt which a regular bath can't get to.
 This is why your dog smells nice for longer.

 8)The paw pads and sanitary areas clipped out

 10) finishing touches are applied to smarten up your dog, generally speaking - less is more.
+We usually give smooth coated dogs a polish with a coat spray and chamois leather pad.
+Others, we apply a light mist of moisturising coat treatment.
 We can sculpt some coats to give them a show finish but ultimately your dog will look as you requested.
 If your dog is heavily matted we may clip your dog which is why it is important to brush your dog regularly at home.

 Finally, the dog is given a well deserved break after a long groom, while they await pick-up from their owners.